brygotti/lesfraisestagada/analysis.md

 #### Normalizing the click count

-Given the results of the regression analysis, we will only consider two confounders, which seem to have the most influence on the click count: the number of articles per country and the in-degree of each article.
+By doing a regression analysis, we found that the number of links leading into an article is highly positively correlated with the player's click counts (rho=0.78, R2=0.63), we will thus only consider two confounders, which seem to have the most influence on the click count: the number of articles per country and the in-degree of each article.
 We will define a new metric, the normalized click count: for each country, we will divide the total number of clicks made to articles of that country by the total in-degree of that country.
 Note that given the high correlation between the in-degree of a country and the number of articles in that country (the more articles, the more links to those articles), this new metric is essentially accounting for both confounders at once.

 Although it might seem like the way we computed this new metric is quite arbitrary, it actually still makes a lot of sense: we are essentially counting, for a given country, the average number of clicks that a single link to that country receives.

 As we can see in the graph below, this already looks a lot more interesting.
 The top countries are no longer dominated by Western countries.
 We see countries like South Africa, Jordan or Mexico among the top.
-The USA is still pretty high (ending up at the second position), but it is now with Canada the only two Westerb countries left in the top 10.
+The USA is still pretty high (ending up at the second position), but it is now with Canada the only two Western countries left in the top 10.

 </div>
 </div>